Cfretz244/libdart/README.md

 `JSON` parser, but it first and foremost targets real-time stream processing engines in a schema-less environment.

-It retains logarithmic complexity of object key-lookup, scales extremely well as packet sizes increase (see performance below), requires **zero** receiver-side memory allocations/parsing/unpacking for read-only interactions, and is header-only, allowing for trivially easy installation.
+It offers logarithmic complexity of object key-lookup, stability of object iteration, scales [extremely well](PERFORMANCE.md) as packet sizes increase, requires **zero** receiver-side memory allocations/parsing/unpacking for read-only interactions, and exposes two interfaces, a header-only C++14 interface for typical use, and an ABI stable C89 interface for binding against.

 Although not a `JSON` parser itself, **Dart** leverages the fastest general purpose `JSON` parsers available ([source](https://github.com/miloyip/nativejson-benchmark)),